 *This article may contain affiliate links.
 We receive a small percentage of sales made through them at no extra cost to the reader.
 For more information see our privacy page.

 Somebody once told me that the words “luxury” and “wilderness lodge” don’t belong together.
 His reasoning was that one shouldn’t spoil the wilderness by mixing it with luxury items.
 Wilderness should be camping and roughing it.
 In my opinion, he missed the point of what a luxury wilderness lodge really is.
 It is not silver spoons and caviar for dinner.
 That’s so 80’s!
 The recipe for today’s luxury wilderness lodge is a blend of superb local cuisine, comfortable and homey accommodations, excellent personal service, and spending time in a wilderness that is so remote that to be there is a luxury in itself.
+Add a polar bear tour and you’ll be killing it!

 The Road to Nanuk